JoshiAyush/Todoist/README.md

 ![Todoist](./public/images/Todoist.png)

-**Only the GUI for Inbox is coded, you won't get any functionality for task management.**
+**Only the GUI for Inbox is coded, you will not get any functionality for task management.**